-Prebiotics are to probiotics what fertilizer is to a garden.
+Prebiotics are to probiotics as what fertilizer is to a garden.
 They are the foods that nourish the healthy bacteria and help them to “set up shop” and thrive in your GI tract.
-Incorporating foods that are high in prebiotic fibers into your diet is an essential part of the journey toward a balanced microbiome.
+Incorporating foods that are high in prebiotic fibers into your diet is an essential part of supporting a balanced microbiome.

-By definition, prebiotics are nondigestible fiber compounds that pass (undigested) through the upper part of the gastrointestinal tract and stimulate the growth and activity of advantageous bacteria that colonize the large bowel by directly nourishing them and helping them thrive.
+By definition, prebiotics are nondigestible fiber compounds that pass (undigested) through the upper part of the gastrointestinal tract.
+They stimulate the growth and activity of advantageous bacteria that colonize the large bowel by directly nourishing them and helping them thrive.

 Top Foods Containing PrebioticsCooked Whole Unrefined Grains and Grain-like Seeds:

 *Remember, the more unrefined, the better.
 For example, steel cut oats are better than rolled and raw steel cut oats are better than plain steel cut.

 - Jerusalem Artichoke

 - Raw Apple Cider Vinegar